-- Narrow scope: diagnoses and laboratory test results that are unique or directly lead to rhabdomyolysis/myopathy.
-For example, PT Muscle necrosis (diagnosis) and PT Myoglobin urine present (test result). - Broad scope: terms not specifically reported as rhabdomyolysis or myopathy but reporting other musculoskeletal, renal, metabolic, or laboratory PTs that might involve rhabdomyolysis or myopathy.
+- Narrow scope: diagnoses and laboratory test results that are unique or directly lead to rhabdomyolysis/myopathy (e.g., terms for clinical and laboratory diagnoses of muscle necrosis) - Broad scope: terms not specifically reported as rhabdomyolysis or myopathy but reporting other musculoskeletal, renal, metabolic, or laboratory PTs that might involve rhabdomyolysis or myopathy (such as the concepts of muscular fatigue or elevated blood creatinine).
 These terms have the potential of identifying positive cases.
-For example, PT Muscle fatigue (symptom) and PT Blood creatinine increased (test result).

 - Because of the variety of clinical manifestations associated with rhabdomyolysis or myopathy, it is possible that cases may not have been initially classified and coded as such.
-In an attempt to provide sufficient sensitivity to the SMQ, it encompassed events such as compartment syndrome and other, non-myopathyrelated muscle events (myalgia, muscle fatigue or weakness, musculoskeletal pain or discomfort, or abnormal muscle biopsy) or other non-musculoskeletal events suggestive of possible rhabdomyolysis or myopathy (renal failure and related events, increased CK or other muscle enzymes, hypocalcaemia, or chromaturia). - In an effort to make the query relatively specific, not all possibly rhabdomyolysisor myopathy-related events were included (for example, not all PTs listed under the HLT Myopathies are included). - No specific exclusions are defined for this SMQ.
+In an attempt to provide sufficient sensitivity to the SMQ, it encompassed events such as compartment syndrome and other, non-myopathy-related muscle events (myalgia, muscle fatigue or weakness, musculoskeletal pain or discomfort, or abnormal muscle biopsy) or other non-musculoskeletal events suggestive of possible rhabdomyolysis or myopathy (renal failure and related events, increased CK or other muscle enzymes, hypocalcaemia, or chromaturia). - In an effort to make the query relatively specific, not all possibly rhabdomyolysisor myopathy-related events were included (for example, not all PTs listed under the HLT Myopathies are included). - No specific exclusions are defined for this SMQ.